mordiggian174/workbook/README.md

 # Workbook
-Here will be posted my summaries/thoughts on various areas of Computer Science
+Here will be posted my summaries/thoughts on various areas of Computer Science & Programming

 The information provided is taken either from open courses or from special courses of the MMF NSU

+# Why did I post this?

+In principle, this describes my current knowledge of Computer Science (although in a first approximation)

 # Files